dgmartin/Dragomock/README.md

 ## Subscriptions

 The subscriptions keys are used to determine which translation API to use.
 Currently Dragomock only supports the Microsoft Translator Text API however there are plans to include the Google Cloud Translation API as well.
+For security reasons it is best to set the keys via the "gradle.properties" file and reference them later.

 To utilize the Microsoft Translator Text API you must provide a subscription key in the "microsoftSubscriptionKey" parameter.
 To obtain a key please see the documentation at the